NeonGeckoCom/neon-docs/docs/skill_development/displaying-information/mycroft-gui.md

 **ProportionalDelegate** is a delegate which has proportional padding and a columnlayout as mainItem.
 The delegate supports a proportionalGridUnit which is based upon its size and the contents are supposed to be scaled proportionally to the delegate size either directly or using the proportionalGridUnit.

-**AutoFitLabel** is a label that will always scale its text size according to the item size rather than the other way around
+**AutoFitLabel** is a label that will always scale its text size according to the item size rather than the other way around.

 **QML Example**